Paul Calandra: Education

-Calandra studied history with a minor in political science at Carleton University.
-His claim on his campaign website in 2007 to have "complet(ed) full-time university studies" was controversial since, at that time he had not graduated.
-In an interview with WhiStle Radio on September 29, 2015, he stated that he left school in the early '90s before completing his degree and had later obtained the remaining credits required to graduate by correspondence course.
-He obtained a bachelor's degree from Carleton in November 2008.
+Calandra studied history with a minor in political science.
+He obtained a 3-year bachelor's degree from Carleton University in November 2008.

 Early career

 Prior to entering politics, Calandra worked in the insurance business from 1995 to 2003.
 He then served as chief of staff to Steve Gilchrist, who was the PC MPP for Scarborough East in the Mike Harris government.

 Family dispute

 In 2005, Calandra was involved in a family dispute.
 In the early 2000s, he had power of attorney to manage his mother's affairs.
 In a lawsuit filed by his sisters, it was claimed the power of attorney had been revoked by his mother months before her death in August 2005, but Calandra had invoked it for personal gain.
 Calandra's sisters alleged that he had charged $8,000 to his mother's credit card without her knowledge.
 In his statement of defence, Calandra said that the charges had been authorized.
 The sisters also alleged that Calandra took $25,000 from his mother to pay taxes, but instead wrote the cheque to himself and left the taxes unpaid.
 Calandra claimed in his statement of defence that the money was given to him by his mother "freely, without pretext, and of her own volition."
 A document filed on September 8, 2008, the first full day of the 2008 federal election campaign, said that the parties had settled the case out of court.